 The top 10 things you need to know before buying a lift…

 It’s no fun spending a small bundle of moolah on what should be one of the best purchases of your life, only to be let down by the reality of an underpowered auto lift or a disreputable automotive equipment company.
-Here at BendPak, we hate it when we hear about fellow auto-enthusiasts getting burned by a bad deal.
 That’s why we devised the following checklist to help you avoid an unfavorable fate and get the car lift of your dreams.

 But please, keep in mind that this is just a place to start.
 The first and final step will always be research.
 Be an informed consumer, not a victim.